ashleylamont/discord-autorole/README.md

 ## Running in container

-The bot can be started using (Docker Compose)[https://docs.docker.com/compose/].
+The bot can be started using [Docker Compose](https://docs.docker.com/compose/).

 `ownerId=123 token=123 docker-compose up -d` to run the deployment as a service.
 Replace Owner ID with your Discord User ID, and Token with your Discord Bot TOken retrieved from the earlier section.